Pumpkin Seed Brittle

 Instructions

-2. Mix the wet ingredients: In a medium bowl, whisk together honey, brown sugar, olive oil, salt, and pumpkin pie spice until smooth and glossy.
+2. Mix the wet ingredients – In a medium bowl, whisk together the honey, brown sugar, olive oil, salt, and pumpkin pie spice until smooth and fully combined.

-3. Add the seeds and oats: Stir in the raw pumpkin seeds and oats until everything is evenly coated with the honey mixture.
+3. Add the seeds and oats – Add the raw pumpkin seeds and old-fashioned oats to the bowl and stir until every seed and oat is evenly coated in the honey mixture.

-4. Spread the mixture: Transfer to your prepared baking sheet.
-Use damp hands or a greased spatula to press it into an even layer.
+4. Spread the mixture – Transfer the coated mixture to the prepared baking sheet and use damp hands or a greased spatula to press it into a flat, even layer, working all the way to the edges for uniform thickness.

 FAQ